-With the summer’s snow melt, we kept hearing Alberta Falls was the place to see.
-And, even though we hadn’t been hiking in a while, I decided we should just go ahead and push ourselves a little further and do the 8 miles round trip up to Sky Pond.
+With the summer’s snow-melt, we kept hearing Alberta Falls in Rocky Mountain National Park was the place to see.
+And, even though we hadn’t been hiking in a while, I decided we should just go ahead and push ourselves a little further and do the 8-mile round-trip hike to Sky Pond.

 Note: Rocky Mountain National Park is super packed on beautiful weekend days.
 I’d suggest getting there as early as possible if you want to find parking near a specific trail.
 Luckily, they do have a free shuttle bus.

-After giving up on finding a spot close to the trail, we took the bus to the Glacier Gorge trailhead.
-After a nice uphill stroll, we started to see parts of Alberta Falls!
-There is a beautiful, open area where the waters are a bit calmer that would be perfect to sit and have a picnic or read a book.
+Shortly after, we finally started getting our first glance of Alberta Falls, where there is a beautiful, open area where the waters are a bit calmer.
+This would be the perfect spot to sit and have a picnic or read a book.
 There was a lot of shade and the sound of the water puts you instantly at ease.

 We endured another uphill climb through wooded areas and along some switchbacks before seeing another mountain-side waterfall that was definitely worth stopping to admire.

-Not much further along the trail we hit some snow.
+Not much further along the trail to The Loch, we hit some snow.
 Yes, summer snow.
 Welcome to Colorado.
 After climbing up a snowy hill we saw the sign for The Loch in front of a beautiful alpine lake surrounded by trees and rocks.
 I have never seen a more beautiful site.
 I wish I could have just lived there for a few days to take it all in.

 After hiking about another mile from The Loch, we finally could see Timberline Falls in the distance.
 All we had to do was traverse the snowy mountainside ahead of us.
 Dammit.
 I really love snow when I’m prepared for it.
 But this was not one of those times.

-After 10 minutes of walking my foot sank a couple feet into a hidden stream that was under the snow and my feet were soaked.
+After 10 minutes of walking my foot sank a couple of feet into a hidden stream that was under the snow and my feet were soaked.
 Shortly after, I tried to crouch down on the side of the mountain while I waited for others to pass by.

-After about 45 minutes of hiking about 1/4 of a mile in ankle deep snow, we finally reached Timberline Falls and the amazing views below it.
+After about 45 minutes of hiking about 1/4 of a mile in ankle-deep snow, we finally reached Timberline Falls and the amazing views below it.

 For the record, I would have totally done it.
 I may have died doing it, but I would have tried.
 So, thank God for realistic people like my husband in my life.
-With soaked shoes that had little grip and exhausted, shaking legs it was definitely a recipe for disaster to try to climb up wet (and probably icy) rocks on the side of a mountain.
-So… we started back down with the promise to come back further into the summer, when there should be less snow.
+With soaked shoes that had little grip and exhausted, shaking legs it was definitely a recipe for disaster to try to climb up wet and icy rocks on the side of a mountain next to Timberline Falls.

 Even though my legs felt like jello, I all but raced down the mountain to get to the hot tub that I knew awaited me at the hotel room I had reserved.
 We could have driven home, but after 8 hours of hiking, who wants to do that?